 As part of the Department of Agriculture's National School Lunch Program (NSLP), schools can receive cash subsidies and donated commodities in turn for offering free or reduced-price lunches to eligible children.

 NAEP first began collecting data in 1996 on student eligibility for NSLP as an indicator of poverty.
 Based on available school records, students were classified as either currently eligible for the free/reduced-price school lunch or not eligible.
 Eligibility for free and reduced-price lunches is determined by students' family income in relation to the federally established poverty level.
 Students from families with incomes at or below 130 percent of the poverty level qualify to receive free lunches and those from families with incomes between 130 and 185 percent of the poverty level qualify to receive reduced-price lunch.
-For the period July 1, 2016, through June 30, 2017, for a family of four, 130 percent of the poverty level was $31,590 and 185 percent was $44,955.
+For the period July 1, 2018, through June 30, 2019, for a family of four, 130 percent of the poverty level is $32,630 and 185 percent is $46,435.

 As a result of the passage of the Healthy, Hunger-Free Kids Act of 2010, schools can use a new universal meal service option, the “Community Eligibility Provision” (CEP).
 Through CEP, eligible schools can provide meal service to all students at no charge, regardless of economic status and without the need to collect eligibility data through household applications.
 CEP became available nationwide in the 2014-2015 school year; as a result, the percentage of students in many states categorized as eligible for NSLP may have increased in comparison to 2013.
 Therefore, readers should interpret NSLP trend results with caution.